MicrosoftDocs/sql-docs/docs/language-extensions/concepts/extensibility-framework.md

   ![Goals of integration with SQL Server](../media/ml-service-value-add.png "Machine Learning Services Value Add") -->

-Any supported external language can be run by calling a stored procedure, and the results are returned as tabular results directly to SQL Server, making it easy to use the external language from any application that can send a SQL query and handle the results.
+Any supported external language can be run by calling a stored procedure and the results are returned as tabular results directly to SQL Server.
+This makes it easy to use the external language from any application that can send a SQL query and handle the results.

 ## Architecture diagrams